charcones patio design concept

 Hand-troweled lime plaster is a fundamental material in Andalusian architecture, creating cool, breathable walls crucial for the region's warm climate.
 Its matte finish provides soft light diffusion, and minor surface variations are a result of traditional application methods, contributing to its enduring aesthetic.

-Handcrafted Moroccan zellige tiles, typically in warm ivory or off-white tones, are installed to form surfaces with subtle variations.
+Handcrafted Moroccan zellige tiles, available in a variety of muted Mediterranean tones, are installed to form surfaces with subtle variations.
 Visible grout lines and minor tonal differences are inherent to their artisanal production.
 These properties allow the tiles to reflect light and provide a visually cool surface for courtyard walls and fountains.

 Aged Terracotta